The Games We Play

 Dean called Sam's two quarters and raised it with one of his own.

 They studied each other above their cards.
-Poker was about playing the other person, not the cards, and when your fellow player like you knew yourself, it made things…interesting.
+Poker was about playing the other person, not the cards, and when you knew your fellow player like you knew yourself, it made things…interesting.

 Sam's nose twitched.